 The following information is intended to help you understand the risks of investing in the fund.
-The information illustrates the changes in the performance of the fund's shares from year to year and compares the performance of the fund's shares to the performance of a securities market index and a hypothetical composite of market indexes over various periods of time.
-The indexes have characteristics relevant to the fund's investment strategies.
-Index descriptions appear in the "Additional Index Information" section of the prospectus.
+The information illustrates the changes in the performance of the fund's shares from year to year and compares the performance of the fund's shares to the performance of a securities market index over various periods of time.
+The index description appears in the "Additional Index Information" section of the prospectus.
 Returns for shares of the fund do not include the effect of any sales charges or other expenses of any variable annuity or variable life insurance product; if they did, returns for shares of the fund would be lower.
 Past performance is not an indication of future performance.